szmflis/react_ts_starter/README.md

 Current list of components can be found in /src/components

-Components todo: modal - profilepicture - add round checkbox - codebox with copy - placeholder (ex. apis & other async req) - correct list elements - anchorelem - linkelem
+Components todo: modal - profilepicture - codebox with copy - placeholder (ex. apis & other async req)

 ## Used libraries